Nebraska State Treasurer John Murante to seek re-election - NewsBreak

 Nebraska State Treasurer John Murante to seek re-election

 LINCOLN, Neb.
-(AP) — Nebraska State Treasurer John Murante says he will seek re-election for a second four-year...northplattepost.com
+(AP) — Nebraska State Treasurer John Murante says he will seek re-election for a second four-year...panhandlepost.com

 LINCOLN, Neb.
-(AP) — Nebraska State Treasurer John Murante says he will seek re-election for a second four-year...northplattepost.com
+(AP) — Nebraska State Treasurer John Murante says he will seek re-election for a second four-year...panhandlepost.com

 Comments / 0